Time for a Man Check. Have you had your medical checks?

 COLON CANCER SCREENING

 If you’re over 50, you should have this test once every two years.
 If you have a close family history (mother, father, sister, brother) you should have this test after you turn 40.

 Men at high risk of bowel cancer may need a colonoscopy every five years or sooner depending on their history.
 This is done under a light general anaesthetic.

 You should get a flu shot once a year.
-You will be able to book in your flu vaccination at one of our practices from mid-April.

 Your GP may recommend other vaccinations if you have certain medical conditions, such as diabetes.

 You should have a tetanus-diphtheria booster vaccination every 10 years.
 If you have not received a tetanus-diphtheria and acellular pertussis (Tdap) vaccine as one of your tetanus-diphtheria vaccines, you should have it once.
 In most cases this is generally this is not needed after 50.